-Determination as to whether and how much goodwill or long-lived assets are impaired involves management estimates on highly uncertain matters such as future commodity prices, the effects of inflation and technology improvements on operating expenses and the outlook for national or regional market supply and demand conditions.
+When indicators of impairment are identified, determination as to whether and how much goodwill or long-lived assets are impaired involves management estimates on highly uncertain matters such as future commodity prices, the effects of inflation and technology improvements on operating expenses and the outlook for national or regional market supply and demand conditions.
 We base the impairment reviews and calculations used in our impairment tests on assumptions that are consistent with our business plans and long-term investment decisions.
 See Note 6 - Property, Plant and Equipment, Goodwill and Other Intangibles in Item 8.
 Financial Statements and Supplementary Data for additional information regarding impairments of goodwill and long-lived assets.